Agent HTTP quickstart

 GET https://api.starkscan.co/v1/meta/capabilities under rpcProvider, including the spec-version

-surfaces.
-Check rpcProvider.writeBeta.enabled and rpcProvider.writeBeta.status
+methods, and excluded surfaces.
+Check rpcProvider.writeBeta.enabled and

-before attempting write methods.
+rpcProvider.writeBeta.status before attempting write methods.
+Check

 export STARKSCAN_RPC_API_URL="https://api.starkscan.co/v1/SN_MAIN/rpc"